Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 _Note: Depending on the architecture of the app you're using (32bit or 64bit), you need to download and use the corresponding RunAsDate version to launch it!
 The recommended VBA version in this guide is 32bit.<br>
 Depending on how your computer's permissions are set, you may also need to use the `Run As Administrator` option in RunAsDate._

-## Dead Battery RS
+# Dead Battery RS

-The Dead Battery method in Ruby & Sapphire is usually not used and advised against except in TID/SID RNG, as it gives you way less desirable possibilities vs the Live Battery method.
-With a dead battery, RS will always have an Initial seed of `05A0`.
+This method is applicable to and usable in __Ruby & Sapphire only__.
+On an actual cartridge it is the method used when the battery has run dry and is no longer keeping the in-game time - which in an emulator means _not_ using the RTC functions of Bizhawk, or have _Real-Time Clock_ un-checked in VBA.<br>
+With a dead battery, these games always load with an Initial Seed of `05A0`, which in practice means _a lot_ less desirable options, so this method is usually only used for TID/SID RNG and **strongly** advised against for anything else!

 Below you can learn how to configure both emulators to use this method.<br>

 ### Bizhawk